 However, there can be only one winner.
 WordPress has 37.7% of all online websites until a recent date, while Blogger had only 0.8% of all websites.
 Besides that, more than 75 million people and brands globally use WordPress to promote their online businesses.

 Google runs this platform, and therefore, you do not own your content once you publish it on Blogger.
 Google reserves the right to shut your blogger blog down or deny you access to your blog anytime.

 Most importantly, you are the owner of your content; you have full control of your site’s kind of information and share your information with a third party.
-It is important to note that in this article, we are comparing blogger and the self-hosted WordPress.org and not WordPress.com and Blogger.
+This article is important to note that we compare bloggers and the self-hosted WordPress.org and not WordPress.com and Blogger.

-WordPress, on the other hand, is open-source software.
+WordPress, on the other hand, if we compare blogger vs WordPress comparison chart, is open-source software.
 This gives you the freedom to add extra features.
 It has numerous plugins that allow you to extend and modify the default functions to meet your website’s needs.

 WordPress beats Blogger hands down as the best long-term platform for serious business people, such as affiliate marketers for business websites.

 2. Website Transfer

 Transferring your web from Blogger to another host is an uphill task.
 When you do this, you stand a chance of losing your data, SEO ranking during the move.

 On the other hand, in the blogger vs WordPress comparison chart, you can transfer your WordPress website to whichever host you want without a problem if you are using WordPress.